Luke-SNAW/Luke-SNAW.github.io/vault/dev.software-engineering.md

 - [Succinct data structures](https://blog.startifact.com/posts/succinct/)
 - [How to pack ternary numbers in 8-bit bytes](https://compilade.net/blog/ternary-packing)
   > `log(3) / log(2)` bits per ternary digit
+- [UTF-8 is a Brilliant Design](https://iamvishnu.com/posts/utf8-is-brilliant-design) - still be backward compatible with ASCII
+  1. Read a byte.
+If it starts with 0, it's a single-byte character (ASCII).
+Show the character represented by the remaining 7 bits on the screen.
+Continue with the next byte.
+  2. If the byte didn't start with a 0, then:
+      - If it starts with 110, it's a two-byte character, so read the next byte as well.
+      - If it starts with 1110, it's a three-byte character, so read the next two bytes.
+      - If it starts with 11110, it's a four-byte character, so read the next three bytes.
+  3. Once the number of bytes are determined, read all the remaining bits except the leading bits, and find the binary value (aka. code point) of the character.
+  4. Look up the code point in the Unicode character set to find the corresponding character and display it on the screen.
+  5. Read the next byte and repeat the process.

 ## Modeling